opavlyuk/word-search/README.md

 ## Prepare environment
-1. Clone the project and open work directory.
+1. Clone the project and move to its directory.

 ```
 $ git clone git@github.com:opavlyuk/word-search.git